huggingface/peft/examples/boft_dreambooth/boft_dreambooth.md

 ## Download the data

-[dreambooth](https://github.com/google/dreambooth) dataset should have been automatically cloned in the following structure as a submodule if cloned with `--recursive`.
-Otherwise, `git submodule update --init --recursive` to clone the submodule.
+[dreambooth](https://github.com/google/dreambooth) dataset should have been automatically cloned in the following structure when running the training script.

 ```
 boft_dreambooth